HafsaSultana/Python-Practice/README.md

+# Python-Practice: Coding in Python
+# Codeforces -
+Solved some Codeforces problems.
-# Python-Practice
+# Leetcode -
-coding in python
+Solved some Leetcode problems.

 # Python Folder -
 For the OOP section, I practiced these topics -